sonic-visualiser/sonic-annotator/README.md

 may be listed.

-Several common audio file formats are supported, including MP3, Ogg, and a number of PCM formats such as WAV and AIFF.
-AAC is supported on OS/X only, and only if not DRM protected.
-WMA is not supported.
+Several common audio file formats are supported, including MP3, Ogg, Opus, and a number of PCM formats such as WAV and AIFF.
+AAC is supported on Mac only and WMA on Windows only.

-File paths do not have to be local; you can also provide remote HTTP or FTP URLs for Sonic Annotator to retrieve.
+File paths do not have to be local; you can also provide remote HTTP, HTTPS, or FTP URLs for Sonic Annotator to retrieve.

-Sonic Annotator also accepts the names of playlist files (.m3u extension) and will process every file found in the playlist.
+Sonic Annotator also accepts the names of playlist files (`.m3u` extension) and will process every file found in the playlist.

-Finally, you can provide a local directory path instead of a file, together with the -r (recursive) option, for Sonic Annotator to process every audio file found in that directory or any of its subdirectories.
+Finally, you can provide a local directory path instead of a file, together with the `-r` (recursive) option, for Sonic Annotator to process every audio file found in that directory or any of its subdirectories.